 There are many meaningful relationships that children rely upon for an excellent education.
-Perhaps the most important one of all is the relationship that exists between the teacher & parent team.
-Studies have shown that positive communication between teachers and parents tends to result in better academic achievement and improved emotional wellbeing.
+Perhaps the most important one is the teacher, teacher's aide & parent-team relationship.
+Studies have shown that positive communication between teachers and parents improves academic achievement and emotional well-being.

 Parent Surveys Can Really Help